 Note the support as it came down, and how it pushed on through.
 3.65 met with strong support, but it overcame it and broke below.
 Then just below that it was supported again, and broke through again.

 Repeating support, especially when it is becoming more frequent with shorter drops before stalling each time, can be an early warning of a steam slowing down, of strength starting to wane.
 I suspect not in this case, based on how strongly that final bar pushed down again, but worth mentioning.

 Here is ladder 3.
 This one looks more like it may actually be slowing down.
 It has hit support at 4.4 (as shown on ladder) and as yet hasn't broken.

 Remember, if this was to stop shortening at this point, we would lose one of the strongest reasons for our trade on the favourite, one less 'force' pushing our drift, and this is why I mentioned I would be watching 2 and 3 closely with some caution, especially after such a nice green lay trade on the favourite already banked!

 This is no time for greed, it's time for caution, horses don't tend to steam or drift forever and we should now be looking for reasons why things are about to change.
 Protecting our bank is priority number one in trading, closely followed by number two: protecting our green!

-As it happens this race was off and running shortly after this picture was taken so it’s all academic anyway.
-But that hopefully gives a good response to these pictures and helps a few people understand both how I view the ladders, and why my Pre-Race Trader’s Bible is a seemingly ridiculous 464 pages long!
+As it happens this race was off and running shortly after this picture was taken so it's all academic anyway.
+But that hopefully gives a good response to these pictures and helps a few people understand both how I view the ladders, and why my PR 'Bible' is a seemingly ridiculous 464 pages long!